surniaulula/wpsso/readme.txt

 	<li>Twitter Cards</li>
 	<li>Schema.org Markup (for 500+ Schema Types)</li>
 	<li>WhatsApp and Messaging Apps</li>
-	<li>WordPress REST API</li>
+	<li>WordPress REST API and More!</li>
-	<li>And more!</li>
 </ul>

-<p><strong>WPSSO reads existing content, third-party plugin data, and service API data:</strong></p>
+<p><strong>WPSSO reads your existing content, plugin data, and API data:</strong></p>

-There's no need to manually re-enter descriptions, titles, product information, and re-select images / videos like other meta tag, SEO, or Schema plugins.
-WPSSO can be your only social and search optimization plugin, or combined to improve another SEO plugin (All in One SEO Pack, Jetpack SEO Tools, Rank Math SEO, SEO Ultimate, SEOPress, The SEO Framework, WP Meta SEO, Yoast SEO, and more).
-The Premium version can also detect embedded media and retrieve information from remote service APIs like Vimeo, Wistia, YouTube, and many more.
+There's no need to manually re-enter descriptions, titles, product information, or re-select images / videos.
+WPSSO can be your only social and search optimization plugin, or combined to improve the structured data of another SEO plugin (All in One SEO Pack, Jetpack SEO Tools, Rank Math SEO, SEO Ultimate, SEOPress, The SEO Framework, WP Meta SEO, Yoast SEO, and more).

-<p><strong>WPSSO is fast, lightweight, reliable, and coded for maximum performance:</strong></p>
+<p><strong>WPSSO is fast, lightweight, reliable, and coded for performance:</strong></p>

-WPSSO and its add-ons are coded for speed, reliability, and quality assurance using advanced WordPress caching techniques, theme template validations, media optimization, and much more.
+Tired of slow and buggy plugins?
+WPSSO and its add-ons are coded for speed, reliability, and quality assurance, using advanced WordPress caching techniques, theme template validation, image and video optimization, and much more.

 <h3>Users Love the WPSSO Core Plugin</h3>